 - Make sure the batteries are working

-- Notify the landlord in writing when an alarm is not functioning properly.
+- Notify the landlord in writing when an alarm is not functioning properly, and

 How do I know if my building has dangerous radon levels?

 The landlord is not required to fix radon problems.
 A landlord who chooses to fix the problem must use a licensed radon mitigation person.
-If radon levels are over 4.0 picocuries per liter of air, a tenant may vacate the premises by giving a 30-day notice to the landlord.
+If a test result shows radon levels are over 4.0 picocuries per liter of air, then either the landlord or tenant may end the tenancy with a 30-day notice.
+This means that your landlord cannot keep your security deposit just because you ended your lease early due to a radon test result.

 Violation of these requirements can result in a $250 fine per violation.
-Failure to supply the required notice also means that the landlord has violated Maine's "implied warranty of fitness for human habitation."
+If your landlord has not given you the required notice, then your landlord has also violated Maine's "implied warranty of fitness for human habitation."
 Landlords must also report results to Maine DHHS.

 Can I fix the problem myself?